+A dismissed student may, within two weeks of notification of dismissal, file a petition with the Academic Standards Committee for a hearing to reverse dismissal and extend probationary status.
+A dismissed student may not register in courses and is denied all privileges of student status.
 A dismissed student who wishes to return to the university must file an application for readmission with the Office of the Registrar.
 In addition, an application for readmission must give appropriate reasons for reapplication consideration.
 A dismissed student who has been readmitted is on probation and has to meet specific conditions set by the Academic Standards Committee at the time of readmission.
 A readmitted student who fails to meet these conditions will be immediately dismissed and may not reapply.